sidhant-barai/machine-vision/point-processing/README.md

 Image Representation & Pixel-Point Processing

 ## 🎯 Objectives
-This lab introduces the fundamental concepts of digital image manipulation, matrix representations of coordinate systems, and pixel-level point operations.
+This repository introduces the fundamental concepts of digital image manipulation, matrix representations of coordinate systems, and pixel-level point operations.
 The goal was to manipulate spatial orientations and process basic geometric and color transformations without relying on high-level automated black-box functions.

 ## 🛠️ Implemented Tasks & Logic
 * **Matrix Reversals (`Flipping.mux` / `flipLtRt.mux`):** Implemented row and column scanning to mirror and flip image arrays spatially across horizontal and vertical axes.